Workflow Orchestration โ

 Purpose โ

 Detect when something should happen.
 Hasura Events + Cron Triggers serve as the unified entry point for all reactive and scheduled workflows.
-They fire webhooks to NestJS endpoints, which decide whether to handle inline, enqueue a BullMQ job, or call an n8n webhook.
+They fire webhooks to NestJS endpoints, which decide whether to handle inline, enqueue a BullMQ job, or call an optional prototype adapter.

 Trigger Types โ